spiral/docs/http/request-response.md

 ```

 ## InputInterface
-The `InputManager` does not have `get` prefix for it's methods.
-The reason for that is located in external package
+The `InputManager` does not have `get` prefix for its methods.
+The reason for that located in an external package
 `spiral/filters` which require data source provider via `Spiral\Filters\InputInterface`:

 ```php